RappyTV/labymod4-api-wiki/docs/pages/addon/features/config.md

 Annotation: `KeyBindSetting` <br>
 Arguments: (`acceptMouseButtons`: whether the user should be able to select mouse buttons - default is false) <br>
 Compatible Type: `Key` <br>
-Description: Allows the player to select a mouse or keyboard button
+Description: Allows the player to select a mouse or keyboard button.
+Most commonly used for shortcuts

 ### Multi Key Bind Widget

 Annotation: `MultiKeyBindSetting` <br>
 Arguments: none <br>
 Compatible Type: `Key[]` <br>
-Description: Allows the player to select multiple keyboard buttons
+Description: Allows the player to select multiple keyboard buttons.
+Most commonly used for shortcuts

 ### Color Picker Widget